Term

 Estrogenic

-Estrogenic herbs help to increase the production of oestrogen in the body.
+Estrogenic herbs help to increase the production of oestrogen in

 Black Cohosh, Ginkgo, Red Clover.